EGI-Federation/documentation/content/en/providers/datahub/oneprovider/_index.md

 ### Run the command on the host

-With the obitained `PROVIDER_REGISTRATION_TOKEN`,  paste the copied command in the terminal on the Oneprovider machine as superuser.
+With the obtained `PROVIDER_REGISTRATION_TOKEN`,  paste the copied command in the terminal on the Oneprovider machine as superuser.

 If necessary, the Onedatify script will ask for permission to install all